Inedo/inedo-docs/Content/installation/postgresql.md

 ### Querying The Database Using the CLI

 You can query the PostgreSQL database using the `query` operation in the product's main executable (e.g. `proget` or `proget.exe`) in the program directory.
 The `query` operation takes a `--file` argument that points to a `.sql` file containing the SQL query and will print the results in CSV format to the standard output.
-It uses the product's configured PostgreSQL connection string to execute **read-only** queries against the PostgreSQL database.
+It uses the product's configured PostgreSQL connection string to execute  queries against the PostgreSQL database.
 Example: `proget query --file=myquery.sql`

+You can also use `stdin` as the source of the query instead of file by specifying `-` as the file name.
+Example: `proget query --file=-`

+Note that queries must be supplied either as a file or via `stdin`.
+You cannot specify a query via direct command line argument because:
+ - Our PostgreSQL schema follows the naming conventions of our original SQL Server database schema, so most database object names require being enclosed in `"` characters.
+These characters usually require escaping when used in command line arguments, which is error prone and can cause data integrity issues
+ - Many terminal sessions are logged, and we don't want to risk accedentally exposing confidential data if used in an input query

 :::(Info)(Note:)
-The `query` operation is typically only used for troubleshooting or support purposes.
-It is not intended to be a general-purpose SQL query tool.
+The `query` operation is only intended for troubleshooting or support purposes.
+It is not a general-purpose SQL query tool.
 :::

 #### Example: Query for a list of feeds to a file on Windows